This roasted garlic butter is well worth making because you can use it in so many ways.

 When the garlic is roasted in the oven, the harsh aroma is replaced by something sweet and nutty and totally irresistable.

-The hard garlic cloves become reduced to a creamy paste that is easy to blend, so roasted garlic butter is a match made in heaven.
+The hard garlic cloves become reduced to a creamy paste that is easy to blend, so this roasted garlic butter recipe is a match made in heaven.